UOADataScience/machine-learning-tutorial/README.md

 # Introduction
 ## What is Machine Learning?
 The difference between statistics and machine learning is that
-  - Statistics' aim is to explain the relationship, whereas
+  - Statistics' goal is to explain the relationship between different data, whereas
   - Machine learning aims to create a prediction based on collected data

 ## Supervised Learning